 17. Bring extra wood

 Bringing dry wood with you will ensure you are able to have a warm fire.
-It is has been snowing or raining you will have a hard time getting a fire going, which is a great way to stay warm during the day.
+If it has been snowing or raining, you will have a hard time getting a fire going, which is a great way to stay warm during the day.
 Remember, there are some areas where you are not allowed to bring in outside wood.
 Do a little research ahead of time to ensure you are permitted to bring your own wood.